freenetcoder/freenetcoder/README.md

 </table>

-  <h3>You all know L2 chains like Polygon, Basechain, etc. But did you know that concept was created by me many years ago?
+  <h3>You all know L2 chains like Polygon, Basechain, etc. But did you know that this concept was created by me many years ago?
 I called it ASSETCHAINS</h3>
 <table width="100%" align="center" border="0px">

   <tr>https://github.com/freenetcoder/Manifesto/blob/master/Assetchains/running_guide.md</tr>